The human rights complaint process: A guide for complainants

 How do I make a human rights complaint?

-Due to confidentiality concerns, the Commission cannot reply to complaints of discrimination by email.
+The Commission will not respond to general human rights inquiries sent by email.
 Please contact the Commission by phone or regular email if you have a specific complaint.
-You may fax your complaint to the Commission, but you should still send the Commission your original complaint.
+You may deliver your Complaint Form and Complainant Contact Information Form to the Commission in person, by mail or fax.